dvlab-research/ControlNeXt/ControlNeXt-SVD-v2-Training/README.md

 # 🌀 ControlNeXt-SVD-v2-Training

 # Important

+I found that sometimes, when I change the version of dependencies, the training may not converge at all.
+I haven't identified the reason yet, but I've listed all our dependencies in the [requirements.txt](./requirements.txt) file.
+It's a bit detailed, but you can focus on the key dependencies like `torch`, `deepspeed`, `diffusers`, `accelerate`...
+When issues arise, checking these first may help.

 > The training scripts are still under testing after my reconstruction.
 Since there has been significant demand, I'm releasing them now.
 Please keep an eye out for updates.

+## Main

 Due to privacy concerns, we are unable to release certain resources, such as the training data and the SD3-based model.
 However, we are committed to sharing as much as possible.
 If you find this repository helpful, please consider giving us a star or citing our work!